arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 - Memory is allocated for the sensor data; data is then read from the sensor and stored in this allocated space.
 - Raw sensor data is then parsed and extracted into raw accelerometer and gyroscope data.
 This data is represented as 16-bit signed integers ranging from -32 768 to 32 767.
 - Raw sensor data is converted into understandable and standard unit measurements; for the accelerometer, data is converted to meters per second squared, and for the gyroscope, data is converted to degrees per second.
-- Converted accelerometer and gyroscope data are printed to the Serial Monitor, allowing one to observe sensor data in real time.
+- Converted accelerometer and gyroscope data are printed on the Serial Monitor, allowing the user to observe sensor data in real-time.

 After uploading the example code, you should see accelerometer and gyroscope data on the IDE's Serial Monitor as shown below:

 ![Nicla Voice onboard IMU data on the IDE's Serial Monitor](assets/user-manual-13.png)

-Let's use also the Arduino IDE Serial Plotter to test the example IMU sketch; let's visualize first only accelerometer data.
-To do this, comment the gyroscope data output as shown below:
+Let's use also the Arduino IDE Serial Plotter to test the example IMU sketch; let's start visualizing only accelerometer data.
+To do so, comment the gyroscope data output as shown below:

 ```arduino
   // Print accelerometer data (expressed in meters per second squared).